 parameter_defaults: EnableFencing: true FencingConfig: devices: - agent: fence_ipmilan host_mac: 00:ec:ad:cb:3c:c7 params: login: admin ipaddr: 192.168.24.1 ipport: 6230 passwd: password lanplus: 1 - agent: fence_ipmilan host_mac: 00:ec:ad:cb:3c:cb params: login: admin ipaddr: 192.168.24.1 ipport: 6231 passwd: password lanplus: 1 - agent: fence_ipmilan host_mac: 00:ec:ad:cb:3c:cf params: login: admin ipaddr: 192.168.24.1 ipport: 6232 passwd: password lanplus: 1 - agent: fence_ipmilan host_mac: 00:ec:ad:cb:3c:d3 params: login: admin ipaddr: 192.168.24.1 ipport: 6233 passwd: password lanplus: 1 - agent: fence_ipmilan host_mac: 00:ec:ad:cb:3c:d7 params: login: admin ipaddr: 192.168.24.1 ipport: 6234 passwd: password lanplus: 1

-For more information about fencing and STONITH configuration, see the Fencing Controller Nodes with STONITH section of the High Availability Deployment and Usage guide.
+For more information about fencing and STONITH configuration, see Fencing Controller Nodes with STONITH in the High Availability Deployment and Usage guide.

 Instance HA uses shared storage by default.
-If shared storage is not configured for your Compute instance, then add the following parameter to the environment file that you created in the previous step:
+If shared storage is not configured for your Compute instance, add the following parameter to the environment file that you created:

 parameter_defaults: ExtraConfig: tripleo::instanceha::no_shared_storage: true

--e option for each environment file that you created, as well as the compute-instanceha.yaml environment file.
-For example:
+-eoption for each environment file that you created and with the compute-instanceha.yaml environment file.
+Replace

-- Make sure to include the path to each environment file that you want to include in the overcloud deployment.
+- Include the full path to each environment file that you want to include in the overcloud deployment.

-After the deployment is complete, each Compute node will include a
+After the deployment is complete, each Compute node includes a

 STONITH device and a

-The following procedure involves deliberately crashing a Compute node.
-Doing this forces the automated evacuation of instances through Instance HA.
+The following procedure involves deliberately crashing a Compute node, which triggers the automated evacuation of instances with Instance HA.

 stack@director $ . overcloudrc stack@director $ nova boot --image cirros --flavor 2 test-failover stack@director $ nova list --fields name,status,host

-Log in to the Compute node that hosts the instances, using the
+Log in to the Compute node that hosts the instances.
+Replace